johngeorgewright/grunt-http/README.md

 - `pool.maxSockets` - Integer containing the maximum amount of sockets in the pool.
 - `timeout` - Integer containing the number of milliseconds to wait for a request to respond before aborting the request
 - `proxy` - An HTTP proxy to be used.
 Support proxy Auth with Basic Auth the same way it's supported with the url parameter by embedding the auth info in the uri.
-- `oauth` - Options for OAuth HMAC-SHA1 signing, see documentation above.
+- `oauth` - Options for OAuth HMAC-SHA1 signing.
+[See more info here](https://github.com/mikeal/request#oauth-signing).
-- `hawk` - Options for Hawk signing.
-The credentials key must contain the necessary signing info, see hawk docs for details.
+- `hawk` - Options for [Hawk signing](https://github.com/hueniverse/hawk).
+The credentials key must contain the necessary signing info, [see hawk docs for details](https://github.com/hueniverse/hawk#usage-example).
 - `strictSSL` - Set to true to require that SSL certificates be valid.
 Note: to use your own certificate authority, you need to specify an agent that was created with that ca as an option.
-- `jar` - Set to false if you don't want cookies to be remembered for future use or define your custom cookie jar (see examples section)
+- `jar` - Set to false if you don't want cookies to be remembered for future use or define your custom cookie jar ([see mikeal/request's examples section](https://github.com/mikeal/request#examples))
 - `aws` - object containing aws signing information, should have the properties key and secret as well as bucket unless you're specifying your bucket as part of the path, or you are making a request that doesn't use a bucket (i.e. GET Services)
-- `httpSignature` - Options for the HTTP Signature Scheme using Joyent's library.
+- `httpSignature` - Options for the [HTTP Signature Scheme](https://github.com/joyent/node-http-signature/blob/master/http_signing.md) using [Joyent's library](https://github.com/joyent/node-http-signature).
 The keyId and key properties must be specified.
 See the docs for other options.
 - `localAddress` - Local interface to bind for network connections.
 - `ignoreErrors` - Ignore the status code returned (if any).